Pamdi8888/web-trained-chatbot/README.md

 ## Details

+MoveWiser is an AI chatbot that leverages a **Retrieval-Augmented Generation (RAG) model** to answer questions specifically tailored to your website!

+This is how it works:

 1. Scraping

 The first task is to scrap all data available on a website.
 We took an approach of looking at `sitemap.xml` and downloading all pages followed by cleaning up and storing the images.